Alluxio/alluxio/docs/en/Configuring-Alluxio-with-S3.md

 # Configuring Alluxio

-To configure Alluxio to use S3 as its under storage system, modifications to the `conf/alluxio-env.sh` file must be made.
+You need to configure Alluxio to use S3 as its under storage system by modifying `conf/alluxio-site.properties`.
 The first modification is to specify an **existing** S3 bucket and directory as the under storage system.
-You specify it by modifying `conf/alluxio-env.sh` to include:
+You specify it by modifying `conf/alluxio-site.properties` to include:

 {% include Configuring-Alluxio-with-S3/underfs-address-s3n.md %}